 When will it be available?

-The draft will be available through your local ISO member once it reaches the public enquiry (DIS) stage, before the standard is published around late 2016.
+The draft will be available through your local ISO member once it reaches the public enquiry (DIS) stage, before the standard is published in September 2016.
 Learn more about the stages of standards development.

 Where can I find out more?